python/devguide/documenting.rst

 Syntax highlighting is handled in a smart way:

 * There is a "highlighting language" for each source file.
-Per default, this is ``'python'`` as the majority of files will have to highlight Python snippets.
+By default, this is ``'python'`` as the majority of files will have to highlight Python snippets.

 * Within Python highlighting mode, interactive sessions are recognized automatically and highlighted appropriately.

-* The highlighting language can be changed using the ``highlightlang`` directive, used as follows::
+* The highlighting language can be changed using the ``highlight`` directive, used as follows::

-     .. highlightlang:: c
+     .. highlight:: c

-  This language is used until the next ``highlightlang`` directive is encountered.
+  This language is used until the next ``highlight`` directive is encountered.

 * The ``code-block`` directive can be used to specify the highlight language